 Traveller from Pittsburgh, PA

 King Charles Inn is across the street from the premium brand stores of Charleston Place and a 3-minute walk from Charleston …More

 The signage and facade are almost invisible because the entrance is in back, so I passed it twice.
 Hotel staff was working hard to please while it seemed they were understaffed, especially the "front desk".
 Rooms are lovely and beds comfy except for the pillow situation which is overwhelming with huge oversize king pillows and no standard size available.
 I wished I had brought my own.
 Unfortunately there was no tub only a long rectangular shower with one head that had zero pressure and water did not get hot.
 There was no lighted magnifying mirror unfortunately either.
 The towels as well as the linens were very high quality so it seems odd that other details went unattended.
 The cocktails were well done and the dinner in the restaurant was quite good.
 I would go again when feeling like splurging because it was not for the budget minded!

 Traveller from Coastal SC

-Located in Historic Charleston, this inn is within a 15-minute walk of One Of A Kind and College of Charleston.
-Peninsula …More
+Located in Historic Charleston, this hotel is within a 10-minute walk of Joseph Manigault House and College of Charleston …More

-Located in Historic Charleston, this romantic hotel is within 1 mi (2 km) of Charleston Waterfront Park and College of …More
+Located in Historic Charleston, this hotel is within a 15-minute walk of Gateway Walk and College of Charleston.
+Charleston …More

 Surrounded by 18th-century buildings in the city’s historic district, Belmond Charleston Place is a block from the antiques …More